-Best Practice Network is committed to ensuring that its practices are fair and transparent, conducted according to agreed policies and procedures.
-Best Practice Network has adopted the following appeals and complaints policy.
+Outstanding Leaders Partnership is committed to ensuring that its practices are fair and transparent, conducted according to agreed policies and procedures.
+OLP has adopted the following appeals and complaints policy.
 No applicant or candidate shall be prejudiced or disadvantaged by using this policy.

 Written complaints are initially escalated to the first level of line management above the staff member who originally dealt with the issue, with a further right of appeal to management at the next level should the complainant still feel that their problem has not been dealt with satisfactorily.

-We aim to acknowledge complaints within three working days, and to investigate and take any necessary action to resolve the situation within 20 working days.
+We aim to acknowledge complaints within three working days and to then investigate and take any necessary action to resolve the situation within 20 working days.

-Best Practice Network provides professional development programmes for staff working in the education sector in partnership with Schools, Early Years providers, Universities and Colleges.
+The Outstanding Leaders Partnership (OLP) provides professional development programmes for staff working in the education sector in partnership with Schools, Universities and Colleges.
 This privacy notice explains how we use any personal data we collect about you, the choices you have about what marketing you want us to send you, and your privacy rights and how the law protects you.

 The Prevent Strategy is the response to the ideological challenge of terrorism and the threat from those who promote it, to prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support.
 This policy defines the Best Practice Network’s duties in respect to Prevent.
 This policy covers all programmes delivered by Best Practice Network including our apprenticeship provision.